Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Introduction

 \section{Introduction}

 Directed relations are essential to explaining pairwise dependencies among multiple interacting units.
-In gene network analysis, regulatory gene-to-gene relations are a focus of biological investigation \citep{sachs2005causal}, while in a human brain network, scientists investigate causal influences among regions of interest to understand how the brain functions through the regional effects of neurons \citep{liu2017effective}.
-In such a situation, inferring directed effects without other information is generally impossible because of the lack of identifiability in a Gaussian directed acyclic graph (DAG) model, and hence external interventions are introduced to treat a non-identifiable situation \citep{heinze2018causal}.
+In gene network analysis, regulatory gene-to-gene relations are a focus of biological investigation \citep{sachs2005causal}, while in a human brain network, scientists investigate causal influences among regions of interest to understand how the brain functions \citep{liu2017effective}.
+In such a situation, a Gaussian directed acyclic graph (DAG) is commonly employed to describe the directed relations; however, inferring the directed effects without other information is generally impossible because a Gaussian DAG often lacks model identifiability \citep{vandegeer2013ell}.
+Hence, external interventions are introduced to treat a non-identifiable situation \citep{heinze2018causal}.
 For instance, the genetic variants such as single-nucleotide polymorphisms (SNPs) can be, and indeed are increasingly, treated as external interventions to infer inter-trait causal relations in a quantitative trait network \citep{brown2020phenome} and gene interactions in a gene regulatory network \citep{teumer2018common,molstad2021covariance}.
 In neuroimaging analysis, scientists use randomized experimental stimuli as interventions to identify causal relations in a functional brain network \citep{grosse2016identification,bergmann2021inferring}.
 However, the interventions in these studies often have unknown targets and off-target effects \citep{jackson2003expression,eaton2007exact}.
 Consequently, inferring directed relations while identifying useful interventions for inference is critical.
-This paper focuses on the simultaneous inference of directed relations subject to unspecified interventions, that is, without known targets.
+This paper focuses on the simultaneous inference of directed relations subject to unspecified interventions (i.e., the intervention targets are unknown).